top of page

 Peradventure, it was not a set of Commandments that were 'forced' upon mankind, but rather a set of Recommendations that were 'granted' to mankind, that upon choosing of free-will to follow, would experience the utmost peace, harmony and fulfillment in their existence, in alignment with the true purpose for which humanity was created.
 If just credence were given, that the texts of old were feasibly doctored, it would appear so that for millennia the masses have been taught for doctrine the commandments of men.

-The seeking one wishing to accept such as truth, may find the original 10/12 Recommendations, resp.
-Decalogue/Dodecalogue, as handed down to man since time immemorial herein, to which may immediately be heeded is the use of the term the Creation, which has been completely stricken from all versions of the Commandments ...
-Due ponderance ought justly be given as to what form of assumed flawless divinity, would presumable bestow upon man free-will, yet likewise in double-speak, seek to subjugate the will of all of mankind, to which its anomaly becomes evermore clearer when The God of Love and Wrath is divided!
+The seeking one wishing to accept such as truth, may find the original 10/12 Recommendations, respectively Decalogue/Dodecalogue, as handed down to man since time immemorial herein, to which may immediately be heeded is the use of the term the Creation, which has been completely stricken from all versions of the Commandments ...
+Due ponderance ought justly be given as to what form of assumed flawless divinity, would presumably bestow upon man free-will, yet likewise in double-speak, seek to subjugate the will of all of mankind, to which its anomaly becomes evermore clearer, when The God of Love and Wrath is divided!

 12 Recommendations